What I help with

 working carefully with trauma or earlier experience

-noticing body-based responses such as tension, collapse, freeze, or shutdown
+noticing body-based responses such as tension, bracing, collapse, freeze, or shutdown

-strengthening your capacity to stay present with yourself and others
+strengthening your capacity to stay present with yourself and in relationships

 creating more space between what triggers you and how you respond